Tips for responding to customer reviews on Google as the owner.

 Start Managing Your Google Reviews

 Since online reviews have such a huge impact on local search rankings and obviously affect conversion rates, more companies and business owners need to pay more attention to their customer reviews.
-The
+The dbaPlatform is a tool that can make this process easier for you and your team.
+It enables you to manage reviews in one single dashboard.
+You can get alerts for new reviews and quickly respond to any reviews or comments.

 Schedule a demo of the review management platform to learn more about how it can help you manage reviews and respond to Google reviews.